Frequently Asked Questions

 6.How do I nominate a project?

 To nominate an adult learning initiative, please visit: www.adultlearnersfestival.awardsplatform.com.

 The deadline for receipt of nominations is Wednesday 14th December at 5pm.

 9. The Judging Process

-10. When will the winners be announced?
+10. When will the winners be announced & are there any prizes?

-In the current climate it's important that we continue to showcase the value of adult and community education in responding to the needs of individuals, communities, society and the economy.
+It's important that we continue to showcase the value of adult and community education in responding to the needs of individuals, communities, society and the economy.
 The work of the adult learning sector is often invisible, and the STAR Awards are the perfect opportunity to highlight the value of adult learning to a variety of audiences - politicians, media and the wider public and to help spread the voice and visibility of adult learning.

 Back to top